rightthumb/rightthumb-widgets-v0/README.md

 ## Hype
 - I push 10 on my [mouse](https://www.amazon.com/dp/B088B3ZM76) to activate voice commands and say "Sally paste, convert this python to javascript" (using chatGPT).
 I then paste the results.
 - The hotkeys.py app uses keyboard shortcuts.
 A programmable mouse can activate any of them.
-- How to navigate to the Downloads folder'b dl'.
+- How to navigate to the Downloads folder 'b dl'.
 How to create a new bookmark 'm name'.
-- How to view all of the files and folders ' d ', to search for somthing ' d somthing '.
+- How to view all of the files and folders ' d ', to search for something  'd something'.
 Linked files and folders are yellow.
 - How to register a document for encryption 'crypt pw.md'.
 - How to open an important encrypted document 'n pw.md', if you are not in that folder 'fa pw'. how to create that alias 'fa pw pw.md'.
 - How to close the terminal ' x ' (backs everything up that you opened since you started the terminal and encrypts registered encrypted files).